gjassoah/gustavo.jasso.info/README.md

 $ hugo
 ```

-Hugo will generate the website and store it in the `public` directory that you can then publish.
+Hugo will generate the website and store it in the `public` directory that can then be published.

 If you wish to modify this website for your personal use, you will want to modify (at least) the following files: